I'm too scared to keep looking!!

 Hello, I live in Minnetonka on an acre and a half of property.
 Starting at the road, we have a steep downgrade that spans the entire property.
 At the bottom we have woods, then Purgatory Creek running through.
 Over the past years, we have noticed much erosion, and the water runoff pooling, greatly increasing to where it is now a very large area.
 It also has created an unstable area where many trees have fallen, and now we have a huge pile of trees.
 We would like to use permaculture principles to create sustainable growing areas for humans and wildlife alike.
 I am wondering if you might help me to sort out what we need to do to (unfortunately, we have a very low budget to put I to this) I feel really overwhelmed and would love suggestions on these questions...
 1. How to improve the creek and surrounding area for a cleaner and safer habitat?
 2. How can we restore the land that has become so wet?
 3. What can we do regarding all the fallen trees?
 Thank you in advance for your help and assistance, it is very much appreciated!
 Jenny

-Hennepin County Minnesota erosion Posted over 1 year ago
+Hennepin County Minnesota erosion Posted about 2 years ago

 Apology, most of my mind I'm sure this is not a brown recluse, but there's that tiny corner....
 Please to to identify from the attached picture.
 Regards, Martin Daniels

-Hennepin County Minnesota spider Posted over 1 year ago
+Hennepin County Minnesota spider Posted about 2 years ago

 Hi, Past my back yard I have a tree line.
 I would like to add some color.
 What kind of plants would you suggest? - Eden Prairie --- Per Hennepin C. Natural Resource site ----- Name: Urban land-Udipsamments (cut and fill land) complex, 0 to 2 percent slopes ----- Soil Type: U4A my observations _____________ - partial to no sun - trees are mature, at least 10-12 feet between the ground and bottom of leaf branches - the ground is currently covered in a mixture of dropped leaves, old branches - even in dry summers, the soil never really 'dries out'.